tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 - **3a.**

-The currency is setup in this way because you can always scale to a smaller/larger denomination and perfectly fill the entirety of your 'knapsack' with 'interfacing' even values.
+The currency is setup in this way because you can always scale to a smaller/larger denomination and perfectly fill the entirety of your dollars capacity with 'interfacing' even values.

 This enables a greedy algorithm to take the biggest denomination until it is no longer possible, then take the next biggest, and then the next biggest after that, until eventually the remaining void is filled perfectly or 'geometrically'.

-For every N dollars we want to fill this 'knapsack' type capacity with coins.
+For every N dollars we want to fill this dollar capacity with coins.
 Our first coin should be the largest possbile denomination they have, with the condition of being below N.

 The following specification outlines this process: